PUBLICATIONS

 Description of the White Fathers' Society

-Part 3 The Principal features of the
+Part 3 Principal features of missionary work

 Part 4 The White Fathers' Missions